 Factors in Die Casting Die Design:

-- Chosen Types of Aluminum Die Casting:
+Chosen Types of Aluminum Die Casting:

-High Pressure Die Casting (HPDC): This method involves injecting molten aluminum into a die under high pressure.
-HPDC is known for its ability to produce intricate shapes with excellent surface finish and dimensional accuracy.
-It is ideal for high-volume production due to its efficiency and speed.
+High-Pressure Die Casting (HPDC): This method involves injecting molten aluminium into a die under high pressure.
+HPDC produces intricate shapes with excellent surface finish and dimensional accuracy.
+Due to its efficiency and speed, it is ideal for high-volume production.

 Aluminum Die Casting Tonnage Calculation: